TheRocketLab/react-whiteboard-frontend/README.md

 For this project we are using the [swapi public API](https://swapi.co/).

-- [ ] Display a loader for ever API calls
+- [ ] Modularise the existing app creating a Component for the logo
-- [ ] Render the list of StarWars characters
+- [ ] Introduce the notion of Layout so we don't have to copy/paste the header on every page
+- [ ] Update the `CharacterCard` component to make it look like the provided design
-- [ ] Clicking on one of the charachter should display their details on a right handside panel.
-Details to includes:
+- [ ] Introduce some animation displaying the characters on the page
-  - [ ] The list of movies they were acting (name and year of production)
-  - [ ] Details about their planet of Origin (name, diameter and population)

-## What's happening

-One of our junior dev started to build somehing using CRA.
-However he's made few mistakes that needs to be fixed in order to continue.
-He didn't managed to render the list of characters and he's not really sure why.
-Help him to identify his error(s), give him tips on the best practices, explain him why and finish the task from the todo.

-You have 30-40 minutes to do so
+It should take you between 30 to 40 minutes to do so.